 Curtains as fantastic as they cover a wide space.
 You can easily be open and close them, depending on the mood and light you want to create.
 Plus, it’s easy to remove them in minutes.

-Artigwall have a range of faux boxwood hedges, which are ideal for creating a low maintenance garden which always looks fresh and manicured.
+Artigwall has a range of faux boxwood hedges, which are ideal for creating a low maintenance garden which always looks fresh and manicured.

 As many different designs and heights are available, you can create your dream garden at an affordable price, just without years of labour!